makeiteasierapps/paxxium/README.md

 ## General Refactoring:
 - The styled components could be moved into their own files to reduce the size of the main files.

+## Error handling/Spinners:
+- Display loading spinners and error messages

+- ## Notes
+- Settings Bug

+I think I can get rid of SettingsContext.js

+Instead of using a separate state variable I can simply load the settings from the agentArray.
+Then all I would need to do is pass in the ID to the Chat component.

+Chat component can pull the settings from the agentArray via the ID.

+When settings are updated the agentArray would be updated